©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 CAIRBAN, Hebridean Sea, July 2021. © Miriam Sentler

-CAIRBAN: A Contemporary Shark Hunt | Performance at Prøverommet - Bergen Kulturhuset, METEOR (26 Oct.
+CAIRBAN: A Contemporary Shark Hunt | A Performance at Prøverommet - Bergen Kulturhuset, METEOR (26 Oct.
 2021)

 Reading performance with Robert Carter, presentation ‘The Cairban Gazette’, artist publication realised together with Sadie Hale (PT/UK 1992).
 During METEOR 2021.
 Prøverommet is BIT Teatergarasjen's autonomous sidekick, which moves between arenas, galleries and other places around Bergen.
 This concept provides the opportunity for new voices, new material, thoughts and ideas to be tested in an informal and dynamic alternative to the permanent institutions in Bergen.
 It has existed together with BIT Teatergarasjen's season program since 1998, and has always searched for the latest developments in the underground of Bergen's art scene.